aspiers/git-deps/README.md

 year.

-Thanks to SUSE's generous [Hack Week](https://hackweek.suse.com/) policy, I have the luxury of being able to spending some of early January 2015 working to bring this tool to the next level.
-I have submitted a
+Thanks to SUSE's generous [Hack Week](https://hackweek.suse.com/) policy, I had the luxury of being able to spending some of early January 2015 working to bring this tool to the next level.
+I submitted a
 [Hack Week project page](https://hackweek.suse.com/11/projects/366) and